SyedM-dev/crib/README.md

 - [ ] Add the highlight of block edges when cursor is on a bracket (or in). (prolly from lsp)
 - [ ] Add this thing where selection double click on a bracket selects whole block.
     - (only on the first time) and sets mode to `WORD`.
+- [ ] Redo cpp/c/h scm file . also pretty much all of them do manually
+- [ ] Try making `lua-typed` and man pages `tree-sitter` grammar.
 - [ ] Redo folding system and its relation to move_line_* functions.
 (Currently its a mess)
 - [ ] Make whole thing event driven and not clock driven.